aasensio/hazel2/docs/configuration.rst

     [Working mode]
     Output file = output.h5
     Number of cycles = 1
+    Maximum iterations = 10
+    Relative error = 1e-4

 * ``Ouput file``: defines the output file, which is usually an HDF5 or FITS file.
 It should always be present, otherwise you won't get any output.
 * ``Number of cycles`` (optional) : is a global variable to select the number of cycles to carry out during inversion.
 It can be used to neglect the number of cycles that will be described later in the configuration file.
+* ``Maximum iterations`` (optional, default is 10) : maximum number of iterations per cycle to carry out
+* ``Relative error`` (optional, default is 1e-4) : relative error when to stop iterating

 Spectral regions
 ----------------